 Georgia CMOs subject to Medicaid parity

-Three CMOs deliver Georgia Medicaid managed care services as of 2026:
+Three CMOs deliver Georgia Families managed care as of July 2026:

 External Quality Review